 YES!
-The functional nutrition approach is not a quick fix, the supplements are not magic pills and the therapeutic diet won’t reverse 30 years of type 2 diabetes in a week.
-It will take full dedication; we’re talking about changing lifelong habits, controlling food cravings, changing schedules and more.
+The type of nutrition approach is not a quick fix, the supplements are not magic pills and the therapeutic diet won’t reverse 30 years of type 2 diabetes in a week.
+It will take full dedication; we're talking about changing lifelong habits, controlling food cravings, changing schedules and more.
 However, if you have reached your breaking point, feel terrible and have not responded to traditional nutrition therapies, give it a try!

 Interested in learning more about integrative and functional nutrition?
 Reach out to your Primary Care provider!